christian-kramer/Windows-Lock-Timer/README.md

 `C:\Program Files\WindowsLockTimer\WindowsLockTimer.exe -t 60 -w 2 -m "Sample Text"`

 This will create a 60-minute timer, with a 2-minute warning that says "Sample Text".

+## Notes

+* It's important to consider that WindowsLockTimer.exe must be ran *as* the account you want to lock.
+For this reason, it's helpful to disable task manager in group policy to prevent the user from ending the task.
+* When setting up a scheduled task to run WindowsLockTimer.exe when a user logs in, it's important to select "Run only when user is logged on".
+This ensures the account will lock properly.